- Health Concerns

 I could go on, but the point is this: what you put in your mouth each day is arguably the single greatest determinant of the health of all of your body parts - your skin, hair, eyes, nose, sinuses, ears, mouth, throat, all of your internal organs, glands, joints, nervous system, and any other group of cells not mentioned here.

-If you have a health problem and you're serious about getting well, you have to give full priority to figuring out which foods to eat and which ones to avoid.
+If you have a health problem and you're serious about getting well, it is so worthwhile to give full priority to figuring out which foods to eat and which ones to avoid.

 I hope that this post proves to be useful.